 As an Amazon Associate I earn from qualifying purchases

-As if the Melanoma scare wasn’t bad enough, I had to take even more time off from the kitchen when I had blood clots in my lungs.
-I spent better part of Martin Luther King, Jr Holiday weekend in the hospital, with multiple blood clots in both lungs; some of them fairly large.
+As if the Melanoma scare wasn’t bad enough, I had to take even more time off from the kitchen when I spent a better part of the holiday weekend in the hospital because I had multiple blood clots in both lungs; some of them fairly large.
 These were caused by a DVT (Deep Vein Thrombosis: a blood clot that forms in one or more of the deep veins, usually in the legs.)
 In my case, there were clots found in my surgery leg.

 It all started when I was able to start bending my knee again.
 That is when the symptoms of the DVT started.
 Only I did not know that I was having symptoms of blood clots.

 Let me share my story with you:

 After surgery, the doctor told me to keep my leg propped for swelling and not to bend it.
 The skin was tender and needed time to heal.
 I did what the doctor told me to do.
 All I did was straight-leg it from point A to B, and then sit down with my leg propped.
 When I stood up too long it did swell, so obviously I did what he said to do.
 The skin was very tight and I physically could not bend my leg for about 4 weeks.

 At this time, I had a follow-up appointment with my primary care physician to fill her in on all of the lovely things that had just happened to me.
 The very next day, I started having what I thought was bronchitis type symptoms.
 I developed a dry cough, so I purchased some cough syrup from the drug store and I able to control the cough.
 At first, I didn’t think much of the cough.
 I had been in and out of doctor’s offices for the past month, even the day before it started, so I figured I must have picked up a few germs.